Terms & Policies

 “Sub-processor” means any person appointed by or on behalf of FINBOURNE to process personal data on its behalf in connection with the Agreement;

 “Standard Contractual Clauses” means the agreement in the form annexed to the European Commission's decision of 5 February 2010 on Standard Contractual Clauses for the transfer of personal data to processors established in third countries or such alternative clauses as may be approved by the UK from time to time;

-The terms, “controller”, “data subject”, “Member State”, “personal data”, “personal data breach”, “processor”, “processing” and “Supervisory Authority” shall have the same meaning as in the Data Protection Laws.
+The terms, “controller”, “data subject”, “Member State”, “personal data”, “personal data breach”, “processor”, “processing” and “Supervisory Authority” shall have the same meaning as in the Data Protection Act 2018.

 Any terms defined in the Agreement and used in this DPA shall have the same meaning in this DPA as given to them in the Agreement.

 This DPA forms part of the Agreement and in the event of a conflict between the terms of the Agreement and the terms of this DPA, the terms of this DPA shall prevail.
-Notwithstanding the preceding sentence, in the event of a conflict between this DPA and the Standard Contractual Clauses or the Standard Contractual Clauses, the EU Standard Contractual Clauses or Standard Contractual Clauses (as applicable) shall prevail.
+Notwithstanding the preceding sentence, in the event of a conflict between this DPA and the EU Standard Contractual Clauses or the Standard Contractual Clauses, the EU Standard Contractual Clauses or Standard Contractual Clauses (as applicable) shall prevail.

-Customer and FINBOURNE agree that Customer is the controller and FINBOURNE shall be the processor in relation to any personal data contained within the Customer Data; except where Customer is, itself, a data processor in which case FINBOURNE shall be a sub-processor to the Customer.
+Customer and Finbourne agree that Customer is the controller and Finbourne shall be the processor in relation to any personal data contained within the Customer Data; except where Customer is, itself, a data processor in which case Finbourne shall be a sub-processor to the Customer.
 The Customer acknowledges its obligation as a controller to procure that personal data shall be processed only if the purpose of such processing cannot reasonably be fulfilled by any other means.